 You probably spent your time scrolling through your favorite travel destinations while reminiscing all the great memories you created there with your buddies.
 I’m sure you are already eyeing out on a specific destination for your next travel, but as a refresher, here are the top summer destination in the Philippines you, your family or friends might miss coming back to.

-This tourist spot never misses any summer vacation list.
+One of the popular destinations during the Revenge Travel Philippines Saga, this tourist spot never misses any summer vacation list.
 When we talk about Philippine beaches, it is for certain that Boracay is the first thing that pops into your mind.
 After going through a 6-month rehabilitation, Boracay prides back its classic white sand beach and crystal clear waters.

 Aside from the pristine water and great scenery, Boracay also offers a lot of land and sea adventures like parasailing, helmet diving, paddle boarding, and island hopping among others.